 There are only a handful of wildcats remaining in the wild, and they’re more threatened than ever; they’re truly clinging on by a claw.
 But thanks to dedicated conservation scientists, there is hope.
 If we act now, these fierce and beautiful predators will not only have a history, but a future as well.

 Wildcats are genetically distinct from their domestic cousins, distinguished by their solid black and brown stripes, and thick, banded tail.

 Why should we save wildcats?

 Wildcats are one of Britain’s last remaining predators, and a vital link in the food chain.
 When we lose a predator, the entire ecosystem can be thrown out of balance, affecting both plant and animal life.
 Losing one species has repercussions: more will always follow in its wake.

-This is why PTES believes it’s so important to save wildcats from extinction, which is why we’re supporting Saving Wildcats.
+That’s why PTES believes it’s so important to save wildcats from extinction.

 How do we plan to help?

-There is no longer a viable population in the wild, so the only way to save these magnificent creatures is to breed them in captivity and release them into their rightful home to restore the population.
-With our support, Saving Wildcats are in the second year of their ambitious six-year breeding and release project to ensure the future of this species in Scotland.
+There is no longer a viable population in the wild, so the only way to save these magnificent creatures is to breed them in captivity and release them to their rightful home.
+With our support, Saving Wildcats are in the third year of their ambitious six-year breeding and release programme to ensure the future of this species in Scotland.

 Donate today to be part of the first wildcat reintroduction in Britain’s history and to help save wildcats from extinction.

 You can still stay up to date on all things wildlife by signing up to our e-newsletter.